segmentio/segment-docs/src/getting-started/02-simple-install.md

 By default, Segment gives you the option to give each source an `environment` label on creation, and we strongly suggest that you use these labels to sort your sources.

 > warning ""
 > **Caution**!
-Double-check when you enter Write Keys for dev and production environments to make sure that you'll send the right data to the right place!
+Double-check when you enter write keys for dev and production environments to make sure that you'll send the right data to the right place!

 ## Create a Segment source